Tips and tricks Best practice guides, FAQ & more

 To make sure that a test automation tool is a good fit for your organization, you should be able to provide the complete product documentation to all stakeholders in order to get them on board.

 And who doesn’t want that, after all?
 So looking into things such as learning materials, free training, or live customer support, will give you an indication of how long or short the learning curve might be for your team.

-However, we want to make it easy for you, so we have created a factsheet that compares the most popular test automation tools in the market: Selenium, UFT/QTP, Tricentis Tosca, Eggplant, and LEAPWORK.
-Download the factsheet here:
+However, we want to make it easy for you, so we have created a factsheet that compares the most popular test automation tools in the market: Selenium, UFT/QTP, Tricentis Tosca, Eggplant, and Leapwork.
+Download the automated testing tool comparison.